 Finally, there’s the magic of seeing that, while a smooshy dough that smelled a little tangy went into the oven, what out came was bread…fluffy on the inside with a golden-brown crust on the outside.
 Amazing!
 While I would put the finished bread into a bag for the kids to take home, many couldn’t wait to show whoever was picking them up what they made…then eating it on the spot!

 I’ve made challah for many years, for many occasions, in a variety of shapes.
 I’ve added chocolate chips or raisins to the dough, and have varied the toppings from the traditional sesame or poppy seeds to cinnamon sugar (the kids generally like that one!).
 Traditionally, challah is braided…a 3-strand braid is easiest, but you can find round challahs or other fancy shapes.
-I learned to make a very professional looking 6-strand braid…if you’re adventurous, I have instructions (with pictures) on how to do it.
-You can modify the 6-strand to a 4-strand using the same technique (that’s how the challahs in the header picture above were braided).
+I even learned to make a very professional looking 6-strand braid (you can modify the 6-strand to a 4-strand using the same technique).

-Here’s my time- (and kid-) tested recipe for making challah.
+Here’s my time- (and kid-) tested recipe for making homemade challah.
 Enjoy!

-- Let the shaped dough rise for 45 minutes on a parchment-covered baking sheet in a warm place (like that light-warmed oven).
+- Let the shaped dough rise for 45 minutes in a warm place (like that light-warmed oven).
 Towards the end of the rising time, preheat the oven to 350ºF.
 If you’re letting your dough rise in the oven, you can let it stay there while the oven is heating (just make sure you start the baking timer once the oven has come to full temperature).

 - Bake the dough for 25-35 minutes, rotating halfway through the baking time, until golden brown and it sounds hollow when tapped on the bottom.

-- Remove from the baking sheet and cool on a wire rack. slice (or tear), serve, and enjoy!
+- Remove the finished loaf from the baking sheet and cool on a wire rack. slice (or tear), serve, and enjoy!

 Baking homemade challah satisfies that need (at least for me) of producing something that feeds my family’s soul as well as their hunger…something we took the time to create just for them, and making it together produces priceless memories.
 It’s also a way to observe the natural world in a microcosm.
 So set aside some time and bring the kids into the kitchen…let them help and learn along the way.
 Regardless of what comes out, it’s time together that’s not to be missed.